jyoung57/reading-notes/code-201/class-05.md

 1. What is a real world use case for the alt attribute being used in a website?

+* Anytime you add an image within your html, you can use the alt attribute which names the image.

 2. How can you improve accessibility of images in an HTML document?

+* Using video control, audio control and image controls to label these multimedia options.

 3. Provide an example of when the figure element would be useful in an HTML document.

+* In the event that you add a picture in your code, you can use the figure attribute to label the image.

 4. Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community.

+* SVG has limited scale ability and is a better over all as it pertains to animation.

 5. What image type would you use to display a screenshot on your website and why?

+* You should use a lossless format for screenshots.
+Probably PNG or lossless WebP.

 # Learn CSS